-The Vorlesungsverzeichnis is traditionally organized by Fakultäten, which are roughly comparable to the Divisions, Schools, or Colleges at U.S. universities (for example, the College of Letters & Science at UW-Madison).
+A Vorlesungsverzeichnis is traditionally organized by Fakultäten, which are roughly comparable to the Divisions, Schools, or Colleges at U.S. universities (for example, the College of Letters & Science at UW-Madison).

 Pre-enrollment (Voranmeldung) is required for certain courses and in specific departments at the Albert-Ludwigs-Universität due to enrollment caps and for capacity planning purposes.
 If pre-enrollment is required for a particular course, general information about such a policy appears in the online Vorlesungsverzeichnis; an entry generally lists the number of maximum participants and the number of expected participants.
 There are different procedures in place in different departments to enroll in a course.
 Sometimes, it is sufficient to enter your name on the class (or section) list posted on the instructor's office door, on the official departmental bulletin boards, or with the instructor's secretary.
-In some departments, a special contact person handles the pre-enrollment for a specific type of course, but increasingly registration procedures are integrated into the university's online course listing and processed electronically.
+In some departments, a special contact person handles the pre-enrollment for a specific type of course and in a few departments it suffices to just show up on the first day of class, but increasingly registration procedures are integrated into the university's online course listing and processed electronically.
 You will receive detailed information about the relevant procedures during orientation and AYF staff will assist you with the registration, as needed.

 In the case of strict "numerus clausus" ("closed enrollment") disciplines, the AYF program cannot guarantee that you will be allowed to enroll in all or even most courses.
 Numerus clausus fields include most natural sciences (especially those with lab sections).
 To enroll in numerus clausus courses, you must receive the consent of the instructor in advance, and the best approach is to visit the instructor well before the semester begins during his/her office hours.
 These times are generally posted on the instructor's office door, and you may also inquire by telephone or in person with departmental secretaries.
 The names, office addresses, and telephone numbers of all university faculty and staff members (including departmental secretaries) appear in the Vorlesungsverzeichnis, the university telephone directory, and/or on the homepages of the individual departments.
-These can be accessed online (www.uni-freiburg.de - then select Schnellzugriff -> Universität im Überblick -> Fakultäten und Einrichtungen -> Fakultäten).
+These can be accessed online (www.uni-freiburg.de - then select from the menu on the left Schnellzugriff -> Universität im Überblick -> Fakultäten und wissenschaftliche Einrichtungen).